davidvonthenen/proposals/2018_SCALE16/DebuggingMicroservicesAtScale.md

 **Please provide a title for your proposal?:**
-Debugging Kubernetes' Microservices at Scale
+Debugging Microservices in Kubernetes at Scale

 **Audience:**
 Intermediate